netscaler/cloud-native-getting-started/servicegraph/README.md

     nohup sh traffic.sh <VIP> > log &

 ## <a name="servicegraph"> G) Visualize Service Graph in Citrix ADM</a>
+Before visualizing the Service Graph, you can check if the vservers configured in ADC are properly discovered and licensed.
+For this check the section [debugging](#debugging)

 In ADM navigate  `Application > Service Graph > MicroServices` .